jonathanstathakis/wine_analysis_hplc_uv/src/wine_analysis_hplc_uv/notebooks/xgboost_modeling/xgboost_notes.md

 2023-11-06 12:35:46 - Preprocessing should be done AFTER splitting otherwise there is data leakage through the distribution.
 Refer to <https://stackoverflow.com/questions/45639915/split-x-into-test-train-before-pre-processing-and-dimension-reduction-or-after>

+2023-11-15 09:46:03 - Code is at a point where I can return to solving the problem of model building.
+Because of the stochastic nature of SMOTE, I need to run multiple runs to generate multiple datasets and observe the response.